-SOUTH-SIDE DOJO INSTRUCTOR: MARK CLARK
+SOUTH-SIDE DOJO INSTRUCTORS: MARK CLARK

 Sensei Mark Clark began studying Tae Kwon Do at the age of nine and earned a black belt at age thirteen.
 Afterword, he began studying Aikido from a direct student of Saotome Sensei.
 From his first class, he knew it was what he wanted to do for the rest of his life.